celestiaorg/docs/how-to-guides/docker-images.md

 ## Troubleshooting

-For security purposes Celestia expects to interact with the your node's keys in a read-only manner.
+For security purposes Celestia expects to interact with your node's keys in a read-only manner.
 This is enforced using linux style permissions on the filesystem.
 Windows NTFS does not support these types of permissions.
 As a result the recommended path for Windows users to mount a persisted